IdrissaMoussaAdamou/Ayomi_x_Test/README.md

 ### Step 1: Clone the Repository

 ### Step 2:run APP with: uvicorn main:app --reload
+The FastAPI application will be available at http://localhost:8000/docs.

 ### Step 4: Build and Run the Docker Containers